Imago

 The two-game loss couldn’t have come at a worse time for the Buccaneers.
 Sometimes, all it takes is a couple of losses to steal the momentum of a team.
 Tampa Bay, however, feels the bounce-back has already started.

-According to Mayfield, an honest talk after their Week 10 loss instilled a fresh perspective heading into the Bills contest and brought the overall energy of the team up.
+According to Mayfield, an honest talk after their Week 10 loss to the New England Patriots instilled a fresh perspective heading into the Bills’ contest and boosted the team’s overall energy.
 The Tampa Bay offense answered with one of its most productive ground performances of the season.
 Sean Tucker ripped off explosive runs behind an offensive line, helping the unit surpass 200 rushing yards.

 ADVERTISEMENT

 The quarterback felt that accountability was embraced within the team, physicality was sharper, and execution came with purpose, even if key plays ultimately slipped away.
-Tampa Bay travels to Los Angeles to take on a Rams squad that has emerged as an NFC powerhouse.
+The Buccaneers travel to Los Angeles for SNF to take on a Rams squad that has emerged as an NFC powerhouse.

-At 8-2, Los Angeles boasts a top-tier scoring offense led by Matthew Stafford and a defense capable of controlling tempo.
+At 8-2, the Los Angeles side boasts a top-tier scoring offense led by Matthew Stafford and a defense capable of controlling tempo.
 The Buccaneers know they must match the Rams’ efficiency.

 ADVERTISEMENT